Closure operators on dcpos: The theorem

-For any nucleus $\gamma$ on~$L$, the set $\gamma^{-1}(\top)$ is a~filter of~$L$; we~shall call filters of this form \notion{nuclear filters} of~$L$, and will denote by $\NucFilt(L)$ the poset of all nuclear filters of~$L$ ordered by~inclusion.
+For any nucleus $\gamma$ on~$L$, the set $\gamma^{-1}(\top)$ is a~filter of~$L$; we~shall call filters of this form \notion{nuclear filters of~$L$}, and will denote by $\NucFilt(L)$ the poset of all nuclear filters of~$L$ ordered by~inclusion.
 Since

-(recall that all meets of nuclei are calculated pointwise), it follows that $\NucFilt(L)$ is a~closure system in~$\Pow{\negtinysp L}\tinysp$.
+(recall that all meets of nuclei are calculated pointwise), it follows that $\NucFilt(L)$ is a~closure system in~$\PowL\tinysp$.
 Indeed, given a~set $\coll{V}$ of nuclear filters, let $\Gamma$ be the set of all nuclei $\gamma$ such that $\gamma^{-1}(\top)\in\coll{V}$.
-Since every filter in $\coll{V}$ is of the form $\gamma^{-1}(\top)$ for some nucleus $\gamma$ in $\Gamma$, the intersection $\Inters\negdtinysp\coll{V} = \Inters_{\gamma\in\Gamma}\gamma^{-1}(\top) = (\Meet\negdtinysp\Gamma)^{-1}(\top)$ is a~nuclear filter.
+Since every filter in $\coll{V}$ is of the form $\gamma^{-1}(\top)$ for some nucleus $\gamma$ in $\Gamma$, the intersection $\tInters\negdtinysp\coll{V} = \tInters_{\gamma\in\Gamma}\gamma^{-1}(\top) = (\tMeet\negdtinysp\Gamma)^{-1}(\top)$ is a~nuclear filter.

-By definition, a~Scott-open subset of a poset is an upper set inaccessible by directed joins.
-Since every~filter is an upper set by definition, a~filter is Scott-open \iff\ it is inaccessible by directed joins.
+By definition, a~\Scottop\ subset of a~poset is an upper set inaccessible by directed joins.
+Since every~filter is an upper set by definition, a~filter is \Scottop\ iff it is inaccessible by directed joins.

 \txtskip